-In an ongoing legal wrangle to prevent the establishment of Nigeria Air (NWB, Lagos), the Airline Operators of Nigeria (AON) have reminded the Nigerian Civil Aviation Authority (NCAA) of an existing court injunction temporarily restraining the regulator from issuing an air operator's certificate (AOC) to the federal government's new flag carrier joint venture with a consortium led by Ethiopian Airlines (ET, Addis Ababa International).
+In an ongoing legal wrangle to prevent the establishment of Nigeria Air (Lagos), the Airline Operators of Nigeria (AON) have reminded the Nigerian Civil Aviation Authority (NCAA) of an existing court injunction temporarily restraining the regulator from issuing an air operator's certificate (AOC) to the federal government's new flag carrier joint venture with a consortium led by Ethiopian Airlines (ET, Addis Ababa International).

 According to numerous Nigerian news reports, AON's counsel, Burreini Jimoh, on April 19 sent a letter titled "Notification of Court Orders" to NCAA Director-General Musa Nuhu, cautioning him to desist from dealing with Aviation Minister Hadi Sirika, the Federal Ministry of Aviation "and/or their agents, privies or representatives", about Nigeria Air's AOC "to avoid consequences of disobedience of court orders".